 - Develop your skills as a reviewer - Develop your (English) scientific writing skills - Submit higher quality chapters to your supervisor, allowing more time for substantive discussion on your work - Give and receive more feedback

-The ring meets in general every two weeks, on Thursdays at 15.30-17.00.
-Check Blackboard for rescheduling due to national holidays etc. Also check blackboard for the location!
+The Café meets in general every two weeks.
+Check Brightspace for rescheduling due to national holidays etc.

 We expect from the members of the thesis ring: